mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ## Deadlines

 I rarely need work urgently, so I generally allow you to set your own deadlines.
-Once you announce a deadline, you're responsible for meeting it.
+You're responsible for meeting your deadlines without reminders from me.

 Don't allow deadlines to sail by without an update.
 If you tell me to expect work by 3pm ET Tuesday, it causes me stress if I don't see anything from you by Tuesday night.
 I'll wonder if you completely forgot the task and you'll have to start from scratch or if you're almost done and will deliver results in a few hours.